Liying1996/find_AS_sites/README.md

 # find_AS_sites
-Use beta-binomial model to find allele-specific sites
+Use beta-binomial model to find allele-specific sites.